 But pets are usually the most important factor when home owners consider using house sitters.
 There’s a reluctance to disrupt our pets’ routines by boarding them in expensive kennels and catteries.
 Especially when you can use a sitter to love and care for pets in your own home.

 Home owners might be leaving for a vacation, for business or for family reasons.
 As well as pet care they may also need help with gardens, swimming pools, livestock or land management.

-Before selling up, we used house sitters to look after our home on this fantastic Panamanian island location.
+Before selling up, we used international house sitters to look after our home on this fantastic Panamanian island location.
 We needed someone with solar, rainwater collection and most importantly, boat handling skills!

 Does housesitting always involve animals?